What is Alaska Airlines Pet Policy?

 Alaska Airlines Pets in the Cabin

 If your dog or cat meets the cabin travel requirements listed in the Alaska Airlines Pet Policy, you may require the FAA-approved pet carrier.
 The harness must have a waterproof bottom, have space for your pet to stand and turn around, and must be firmly fixed and adequately ventilated.
-Moreover, Alaska airlines pet policy in cabin only allows Small dogs, cats, and poultry.
+Moreover, Alaska airlines pet policy in cabins only allows Small dogs, cats, and poultry.
 Pets must be clean and behave appropriately.

 Age requirements and restrictions